Skip to Content

 • The user selects a different video to play

-In order to signal the Mux SDK that a new view is starting, you will need to emit a videochange event through the player, along with new metadata about the video (i.e. any of the [For more information, see the Metadata that starts with video_).
+In order to signal the Mux SDK that a new view is starting, you will need to emit a videochange event, along with metadata about the new video.
+See metadata in Make your data actionable for the full list of video details you can provide.
+You can include any metadata when changing the video but you should only need to update the values that start with video_.

 playerManager.setMessageInterceptor(cast.framework.messages.MessageType.LOAD, loadRequestData => {